Contribute to Queer Inheritance

 -

--Transportation including airfare (I also accept miles)Exhibitions: As of 2025, I have 3 exhibition proposals out with various LGBTQ+ festivals and museums.
+Exhibitions: I have multiple exhibition proposals out with various LGBTQ+ festivals and museums and will continue to seek exhibition opportunities to share these important stories.
 My goal is to have community-centered and interactive exhibition receptions where visitors will be encouraged to dialogue with folks from different generations.
-The cost for an exhibition involves:
+Exhibiting the work involves many different costs including: framing and matting, making prints, transportation of the work, installation, and exhibition reception items.

--Exhibition reception itemsBook: I plan to produce a monograph of this work of 100 subjects from across the United States, including text, essays, and a foreword, highlighting a generation of folks who came up and out at a time with fewer freedoms than we enjoy today.
-Exhibitions and reaching my goal of 100 subjects will help bolster the production of this book.
+Book: I’ve tentatively secured a book designer and plan to produce a monograph of this work of 150 subjects from across the United States, including text, essays, and a foreword, highlighting a generation of folks who came up and out at a time with fewer freedoms than we enjoy today.
+Exhibitions and reaching my goal of 150 subjects will help bolster the production of this book.
 While I’m not actively fundraising for a book, I’m keeping the door open to possible contributors who might be interested in seeing this work take a tangible form.

 -